-- Close the command prompt, reboot your PC and try updating Windows 10.
+- Close the command prompt, reboot your PC and try updating to Windows 10.

-Windows Update Error 0x80070490 can be annoying.
+Windows Update error code 0x80070490 can be annoying.
 However, with the simple fixes listed above, you should be on your way to enjoying fresh updates from one of the best-operating systems created by Microsoft.